gpoore/codebraid/README.md

 * `.cb.expr` — Evaluate an expression and interpret the result as Markdown.
   Only works with inline code.

-* `.cb.run` — Run code and interpret any printed content (stdout) as Markdown.
-  Also insert stderr verbatim (as code) if it exists.

-* `.cb.nb` — Notebook mode.
+* `.cb.nb` — Execute code in notebook mode.
 For inline code, this is equivalent to `.cb.expr`.
-For code blocks, this inserts the code verbatim, followed by the stdout verbatim.
+For code blocks, this inserts the code verbatim, followed by any printed output (stdout) verbatim.
 If stderr exists, it is also inserted verbatim.

+* `.cb.paste` — Insert code and/or output copied from one or more named code chunks.
+The `copy` keyword is used to specify chunks to be copied.
+This does not execute any code.
+If content is copied from multiple code chunks, all code chunks must be in the same session and must be in sequential order.
+  Unless `show` is specified, display options are inherited from the first copied code chunk.

+* `.cb.run` — Run code and interpret any printed content (stdout) as Markdown.
+  Also insert stderr verbatim if it exists.

 ### Keyword arguments